 - Assessing the cold and hot water systems: is the cold water tank accessible, insulated, and tightly covered to prevent vermin or foreign matter from entering?

 - Assessing the hot water system: what type of system is it (unvented cylinder, combi-boiler, cylinder fed, etc.), and are the distribution pipes adequately insulated?

 - Identifying additional areas of risk: are showers and mixing valves correctly installed and well maintained?
 Are there any dead legs, redundant, or rarely used pipework on the property that will need to be removed or altered?
 If areas of the property are left unattended for periods of time, is there a schedule in place to regularly flush water systems?

 All remedial works need to be recorded in a logbook and followed up with periodic checks and maintenance.

-What you should expect from a water hygiene specialist?
+What should you expect from a water hygiene specialist?

-Particular areas to be aware of are:
+Particular areas to be aware of include: